Hamilton stars add 'sisterhood' to 'America the Beautiful'

 Then, they added the word "sisterhood" after brotherhood, and the crowd went wild -- in Houston and on social media.

-The feminist twist on a song that's classic Americana hit the right note in an era of women's marches and other acts of solidarity with women.
+The feminist twist on a classic American song hit a timely note in an era of women's marches and other acts of solidarity with women.
 Just two weeks ago, millions worldwide took to the streets calling for equitable treatment of women and other marginalized groups.

 As journalist Jodi Kantor put it, "Hey can we just make like the Schuyler sisters and change the words permanently?"

 Others applied a political filter to the lyric, especially with Vice President Mike Pence at the game (remember what happened the last time he attended a "Hamilton" performance?) and memories of US President Donald Trump's alleged sexist behavior still looming large in America's consciousness.
-Technically, they were not wearing pantsuits, but their choice of jumpsuits reminded some of Hillary Clinton's pantsuit nation.
+Technically, the performers were not wearing pantsuits, but their choice of jumpsuits reminded some of Hillary Clinton's pantsuit nation.

-To quote Los Angeles Times sports columnist Bill Plaschke, "The 'Hamilton' singers' insertion of word, "Sisterhood'' into "America the Beautiful" was [Super Bowl's] first shot across bow of current administration."
+To quote Los Angeles Times sports columnist Bill Plaschke, "The 'Hamilton' singers' insertion of word "Sisterhood'' into "America the Beautiful" was [Super Bowl's] first shot across bow of current administration."

 For others, including "Hamilton" creator Lin-Manuel Miranda and model-actress Chrissy Teigen, it was simply enough to repeat the word for effect: "Sisterhood."